-Downloading of records from the COBIB shared bibliographic database by end users and libraries is intended either for personal use in compliance with conditions of use, or for the use in local applications in compliance with the provisions of special agreements.
+Users can download records from the COBIB database for personal use in compliance with conditions of use; libraries can download records for the use in local library applications in compliance with the provisions of special agreements.

-If a library has its loan automated through the use of COBISS software, online information on the availability of any item (as to whether an item is on loan or not, loan period) is provided through COBISS/OPAC.
-Users can use the system to view the items they have on loan; they can renew the loan period, reserve items, place an interlibrary order, view their outstanding balance of current debts, and subscribe to electronic notification services.
+If a library has its loan automated through the use of COBISS software, information on the availability of any item (as to whether an item is on loan or not, loan period) is provided through COBISS/OPAC.
+Users can use the system to view their loan history, renew the loan period, reserve items, place an interlibrary order, check their outstanding balance of current debts, pay their outstanding debts with Moneta (only in COBISS.SI), and subscribe to electronic notification services.

 The COBISS3/Acquisitions software module consists of the following procedures for acquiring library materials (monographs) and managing financial resources in funds:

 - pre-order selection (recording and processing of acquisition requests);

 - purchase, comprising orders (standard orders, pre-orders, on approval orders, blanket orders), order cancellation, prepayment for and receipt of items ordered, payment of items received (receipt of invoices and monitoring of the funds balance);

 - claims for non-delivered items, received items and received invoices;

 - orders, receipt and delivery of exchange, receipt and delivery of legal deposit copy, receipt of gift and entry of other types of library materials acquisition;